lynndylanhurley/devise_token_auth/README.md

 Guidelines will be posted if the need arises.

 # License
-This project rocks and uses MIT-LICENSE.
+This project uses the WTFPL